sarahgartenmann/Coursera_Getting_and_Cleaning_Data_AssignmentWeek4/README.md

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The tidydata.txt file is the final output.

+Additionally, the file AssignmentDescription.md provides the background information and the tasks for this assignment (taken from the Coursera course website).